timothyneiljohnson/stylelint-selector-no-mergeable/README.md

 ## Details

-There are two pieces to this plugin.
+There are two major pieces to this plugin.
 Catching missed opportunities to nest rules (under-nesting), and catching over-usage of nesting (over-nesting).

 Here are some examples of 'under-nesting':
 ```css